 “When you look at the list, we’ve done so much,” said Beacon City Council Member Amber Grant.
 “It’s just a matter of getting it documented and getting credit.
 We’re well within reach of that first level of certification.”

 Two tasks still on the city’s list are completing its Natural Resources Inventory and hiring a climate coordinator.
 The inventory will include maps cataloging the city’s environmental, historical and cultural resources and should be completed next month, said Brian DiFeo, the chair of Beacon’s all-volunteer Conservation Advisory Committee.
 When finished, the inventory could serve as a blueprint for an Open Space Index, a planning tool which would earn the city more points.

-The City Council has also discussed hiring a part-time coordinator, a position that Grant said she hopes would “expand to become a little more of a sustainability coordinator,” with a hand in recycling and other environmental initiatives outside of the state program.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The City Council has also discussed hiring a part-time coordinator, a position that Grant said she hopes would “expand to become a little more of a sustainability coordinator,” with a hand in recycling and other environmental initiatives outside of the state program.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.